 As well as baking, I – like every other parent – cook family meals on a daily basis.
 As a vegetarian (vegan as of January 2017) sometimes I adapt recipes from books, sometimes I make things up.
 Occasionally a flash of inspiration – maybe a memory of something eaten somewhere exotic – triggers the slightly manic need to recreate it.
 I’ve had my share of disasters (an honest husband and brutally blunt child are the harshest critics) but I promise that everything posted on this completely vegetarian blog tastes great and will be enjoyed by veggies and meat-eaters alike.

-I work very hard at developing these recipes; if you share something, please provide a link back to this site, and if you try something out, do let me know how you get along with it!
+Developing recipes and writing about them is very enjoyable but also time consuming; if you share something, please provide a link back to this site!
+And if you try something out, do let me know how you get along with it!